redplait/denvdis/README.md

 As an illustration sub-dir [test](https://github.com/redplait/denvdis/tree/master/test) contains 3 small applications:
 ### nvd
-sass disassembler - of course not a complete replica of nvdisasm, instead it can show
+sass disassembler - of course not a complete replica of nvdisasm (however you can have syntax compatible with nvdisasm with -c option), instead it can show
  * values of all encoding fields with -O option
  * [scheduling tables](https://redplait.blogspot.com/2025/05/nvidia-sass-latency-tables.html) with -S option
  * [predicates](https://redplait.blogspot.com/2025/04/nvidia-sass-disassembler-part-6.html) of instructions with -p option